securefederatedai/openfl/docs/running_the_federation.rst

 Prerequisites
 """""""""""""

 You have already set up a TaskRunner and run :code:`fx plan initialize` in the workspace directory.
-See :ref:`Create a Workspace on the Aggregator <creating_workspaces>` for details.
+See `STEP 1: Create a Workspace on the Aggregator`_ for details.

 Procedure
 """""""""